TejasVarute/Notes/JWT.md

 ## JWT Signature

-- JWT Signature is created by using the alogrithm in the header to hash out the encoded header, encoded payload with a secret.
+- JWT Signature is created by using the algorithm in the header to hash out the encoded header, encoded payload with a secret.
-- The secret can be anything, but is saved somewhere on the server that the clent does not have access to.
+- The secret can be anything, but is saved somewhere on the server that the client does not have access to.
 - The signature is the third and final part of JWT (c).

 ## JWT Eg.